Jeff Fenholt: Personal life

-Jeffrey Craig Fenholt was born on September 15, 1950, in Columbus, Ohio, to parents Robert and Janet Fenholt.
-He has a brother named Tom, and two sisters, Nancy and Melinda.
-He also has one foster brother, Bill.

 Fenholt married Maureen (Reeni) McFadden at age 20 and was married for 28 years.
 He has six adult children: Shaye, Tristan, Nissa, William, Amory, and Jeffrey.

-Fenholt died of natural causes at his residence on September 10, 2019.
+Fenholt died on September 10, 2019 from an unknown cause in Newport Beach, five days before his 69th birthday.
 A memorial service was held at The Rock in Anaheim, California, on September 28, 2019.
 The service was attended by family and friends, members of the original Broadway cast of Jesus Christ Superstar, as well as former bandmates associated with Ozzy Osbourne, Whitesnake, and Dio.
 Pastors and ministers across the country also attended.

 In popular culture

 Fenholt is portrayed by Zachary Nachbar-Seckel in Mary Harron's biopic Daliland.
 The film depicts him as Gala Dali's self-centered lover, on whom she spends large amounts of money to support his fledgling solo career.